cjfuentes-datascience/Sales-Report-PowerBI/README.md

 1. Download the .pbix file from GitHub and save it to your computer.

-2. Install Power BI Desktop from the Microsoft website (https://powerbi.microsoft.com/en-us/desktop/).
+2. Install Power BI Desktop from the Microsoft website.

 3. Open Power BI Desktop and select "File" > "Open" from the menu.